Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Excitations on the thin cylinder limit

-Our calculation of the tunneling spectral function shows multiple sharp peaks, which agrees with both experimental results and previous theoretical calculations based on the composite fermion approach \cite{Jain2005}.
-The sharpness of the peaks implies that the injected electrons form a long-lived bound state, because, as we see from Eqs. \eqref{eq:dipQuasi1}-\eqref{eq:dipQuasi4}, the quasiparticles formed from the electron injection are unable to separate quickly through the electron-electron hopping even though configurations with widely separated quasiparticles have a much lower energy.
-Our approach clearly shows that the lack of broadening is not due to energetic constraints but due to the dipole moment/$y$-momentum conservation, which prevents the formation of 'hoppable' states that are $x$ momentum eigenstates.
-This phenomena is analogous to angular momentum conservation in the $L_y \rightarrow \infty$ system, which would also prevent broadening by forming quasiparticle bound states \cite{He1993, Jain2005}.
 Most of the spectral weight is concentrated on the main peak - the 'bare' state created by injecting an electron or a hole.
 The small spectral weight of the other peaks is somewhat expected since the hopping element required to split the electron into separate quasiparticle is suppressed in our thin-cylinder system - we would expect the secondary peak to grow in size as $L_y$ is increased.
 However, the general pattern of the peak should provide hints to the structure of the spectrum in the $L_y \rightarrow \infty$ system.
 After the main peak, the weight of the remaining 1st order peaks are ordered based on the magnitude of the $V_{k1}$ hopping required to reach them.
 Since we expect local hoppings to stay larger than long-ranged hoppings even for large $L_y$ this suggests that in the $L_y \rightarrow \infty$ system we would see the quasiparticles remain clustered around the initial injection site, with only a small number of excited quasiparticle configurations accessible.

 To get a clearer picture of the spectrum without the clutter of states created by the longer range hoppings, it is useful to redo the calculation using the Haldane pseudopotential $V_{km} \sim (k^2 - m^2) e^{-2\pi^2 l_B^2 (k^2+m^2)/L_y^2}$.
 For $L_y \sim 4 l_B$, we would have $V_{10} \gg V_{20} > V_{21} \gg$ everything else, so instead of treating $\hat{V}_{k1}$ as the perturbation, we take $\hat{V}_{10}$ (nearest neighbor interaction) as the unperturbed Hamiltonian and $\hat{V}_{20} + \hat{V}_{21}$ as perturbation of the same order $\lambda = e^{-6\pi^2 l_B^2/L_y^2 }$ (for $L_y = 4l_B, V_{20} \sim 5 V_{21}$).
 Everything else is less than $\lambda^2$ so they can be discarded.
 With just $V_{10}$ as the unperturbed interaction, the excited states are highly degenerate.
 We have three states that have the same energy as the bare electron state $\vert e_1 \rangle$: